 - o Following the site recommendation submission, students will be updated on the sites that were selected by the company from the initial search.
 Working in groups, students will assume the role of one of the local counties that was selected and prepare a report on why they feel their community is the best location for the company, based on the parameters provided.
-Students will consider multiple aspects, including the site, workforce, quality of life, healthcare, education system, etc. to make a compelling case to the company as to why their community would be most successful in supporting their operations. - For this assignment, groups will be asked to compose a paper (10-12 double-spaced pages) summarizing their pitch and be prepared to make a 20-30 minute presentation to the class to "pitch" their community to "company representatives" visiting for the day. - o Presentations will take place on March 23 (Week 11) and March 30 (Week 12) and all papers will be due by March 30.
+Students will consider multiple aspects, including the site, workforce, quality of life, healthcare, education system, etc. to make a compelling case to the company as to why their community would be most successful in supporting their operations. - o For this assignment, groups will be asked to compose a paper (10-12 double-spaced pages) summarizing their pitch and be prepared to make a 20-minute presentation to the class to "pitch" their community to "company representatives" visiting for the day. - o Presentations will take place on March 19 (Week 11) and March 26 (Week 12) and all papers will be due by April 2 (Week 13) by start of class.